 Royal St. Collins also has a dessert and champagne bar, where you may sample champagnes like Moet, Veuve, and Dom Perignon while snacking on mousse and meringue tarts.
 (You don't want to go out looking too good.)

 Mansion Hotel and Spa At Werribee

-This spa is surprising.
-Alongside the expansive indoor lap pool and the usual decadent massage and facial offering (they use Payot Paris product), the Mansion Spa has possibly one of the best Hammam experiences in Melbourne.
-This might be down to the products they use.
-I recall an orange-scented masque, but not that weird Imperial Leather soapy smell, a really high-qual one with those deep notes (yeah, I've read some Le Labo literature).
-Also, anywhere you can "add a glass of French champagne for $14 and chocolate-coated strawberries for $12" has pretty much won me over.
+Surprisingly, this spa has everything you might want.
+In addition to the typical luxurious massage and facial offering (they utilise Payot Paris product), the Mansion Spa also offers what may be Melbourne's greatest Hammam experience, along with an enormous indoor lap pool and other spa staples.
+The goods they employ might be to blame for this.
+I remember an orange-scented masque, but not the odd Imperial Leather soapy fragrance, a very high-qual one with those deep undertones (well, I've read some Le Labo literature).
+Plus, any place that advertises "add a glass of French champagne for $14 and chocolate-coated strawberries for $12" has my undivided attention.

 The Japanese Bath House

 The Japanese have been on to something for over a thousand years; clearly, their bathing rituals are doing them good.
 Having been open since 1999, the Japanese Bath House in Collingwood may claim to be Melbourne's first traditional bathhouse.
 The Japanese Bath House provides Melbourne residents with a traditional sento experience, complete with separate male and female changing rooms.
 The ritual in a traditional Japanese bathhouse consists of stripping down to nothing, rinsing off in a portable bowl, and then plunging into a hot bath for as long as you can stand it.
 Just because it has a website doesn't mean it's any good.